Bank Interest, FD TDS, AIS, and ITR Filing for AY 2026-27

 Practical example

-A retiree has FD interest of ₹1,80,000 and TDS from the bank.
-They should report the interest, claim matching TDS, and check AIS before expecting refund.
+Consider a retiree with FD interest of ₹1,80,000 and TDS already deducted by the bank.
+The right approach is to report the full interest amount, claim the matching TDS credit, and verify that both entries appear correctly in AIS before expecting any refund.

 Documents and evidence to keep ready